 However, even with the glitter removed, some wrapping paper still isn’t actually recyclable, but it can be hard to tell just by looking at it.
 Sustainable creative organisation Hubbub has shared a nifty little trick that will help you figure out what wrapping paper can go in the recycling in seconds.
 Dubbed the ‘scrunch test’, all you have to do is scrunch up the wrapping paper and see if it stays in a ball.
 If it does – great!
 This paper can go in the recycling.
 If it unravels, that means it can’t be recycled.

-Obviously you can’t test this in the shop before you buy it, but the wrapping paper trick will help you with sorting through the torn up wrapping paper on Christmas Day.
+Obviously you can’t test this in the shop before you buy it, but this trick will help you sort through the torn up recyclable wrapping paper on Christmas Day.
 Alternatively, you could ditch the wrapping paper altogether and use old fabric scraps (Hubbub has a great tutorial on this here) or buy reusable fabric gift wrapping from somewhere like The Fabric Wrapping Co.
+We also spoke to Camille Wilkinson, the ‘eco crafting maven’ and author of Gift Wrap Green, about her eco-friendly gift wrapping tips.